Slow Down

 Wildlife & Biodiversity

-Wide Plant Varieties + No Chemicals = Improved Wildlife Habitats + Increased Biodiversity
+Wide Variety of Plants + No Synthetic Pesticides, Insecticides, Fungicides, or Fertilisers = Improved Wildlife Habitats + Increased Biodiversity

-By planting a wide variety of plants on our farm and by not using synthetic chemicals or fertilisers, we are improving wildlife habitats and increasing biodiversity.
-Since we have started farming regeneratively, we have seen various species return to the farm including hares, goldfinches, meadow brown butterflies, and bumblebees.
+By planting a wide variety of plants on our farm and by not using synthetic pesticides, insecticides, fungicides, or fertilisers, we are improving wildlife habitats and increasing biodiversity.
+Since we started farming regeneratively, we have seen various species return to the farm including hares, goldfinches, meadow brown butterflies, and bumblebees.

 Further reading: How regenerative agriculture can recover bee populations